The topology of closed manifolds with quasi-constant sectional curvature: Proof of Theorem

-The boundary components of $N_i(\varepsilon)$ are either separating or non-separating.
-The separating ones are of two types: either the separated component is a manifold with non-trivial fundamental group or else it is simply connected.
-The boundary component is accordingly called non-trivial and respectively trivial.
+Each boundary component of $N_i(\varepsilon)$ is either {\em separating} $M$ in two disjoint components or {\em non-separating}.
+The separating spheres are of two types: either one separated component is simply connected, or else none of the components are simply connected.
+The boundary component is accordingly called trivial and respectively non-trivial.

-Each non-separating or separating non-trivial boundary component induces a non-trivial splitting of the fundamental group $\pi_1(M)$.
+Each non-separating or separating non-trivial boundary component induces a non-trivial splitting of the fundamental group $\pi_1(M)$ as a free amalgamated product.
 It follows that their total number is bounded from above by the maximal number $r(\pi_1(M))$ of factors in a free splitting of the fundamental group $\pi_1(M)$.
-Further the number of trivial separating boundary components is uniformly bounded by $\frac{{\rm vol}(M)}{C_1(\lambda_{\max}(\varepsilon),\kappa,n)}$ according to remark \ref{separating}.
-Moreover, each cap lies on a hypersphere of radius $d$.
+Further, according to Remark \ref{separating}, the number of trivial separating boundary components is uniformly bounded by $\frac{{\rm vol}(M)}{C_1(\lambda_{\max}(\varepsilon),\kappa,n)}$.
+Moreover, each spherical cap $\mathcal H^+(S)$ lies on a hypersphere of radius $d$, where $d$ is given in Lemma \ref{cap}.
 It follows that the diameter of $\widehat{N_i(\varepsilon)}$ is uniformly bounded from above by

-while the volume $\widehat{N_i(\varepsilon)}$ is at least $C_1=C_1(\lambda,\kappa,n)$.
+while the volume $\widehat{N_i(\varepsilon)}$ is at least $C_1=C_1(\lambda_{\max}(\varepsilon), \kappa, n)$.
 Observe that $d$ is uniformly bounded in terms of $|\inf_{p\in M}H|$.